-Development of new cornea endothelial cell lines provides powerful tool for understanding corneal cell biologyDecember 27th, 2012 in Ophthalmology /
+Development of new cornea endothelial cell lines provides powerful tool for understanding corneal cell biologyDecember 27, 2012 in Medicine & Health / Ophthalmology

 Human corneal endothelial cells (HCEnCs) form a monolayer of hexagonal cells whose main function is to maintain corneal clarity by regulating corneal hydration.
 Cell loss due to aging or corneal endothelial disorders, such as Fuchs dystrophy, can lead to cornea edema and blindness, resulting in the need for cornea transplants.

 Studying human corneal endothelium has been difficult for cell biologists because limited cellular model systems exist and have significant drawbacks.
 The major drawback is that HCEnC cells do not divide and there is a limited source of these cells both for patient transplantation and for study in the laboratory.
 This field of study is now easier.

 Scientists from the Schepens Eye Research Institute, Mass.
 Eye and Ear, have developed of HCENC-21 and HCEnC-21T, two novel model systems for human corneal endothelium.
 Their findings, Telomerase Immortalization of Human Corneal Endothelial Cells Yield Functional Hexagonal Monolayers, are online in the PLOS ONE.

 A research team led by Ula Jurkunas, M.D., developed first-of their kind model systems for human corneal endothelium.